dafny-lang/dafny/docs/OnlineTutorial/guide.md

 Here we use `nat`s, the type of natural numbers (non-negative integers), which is often more convenient than annotating everything to be non-negative.
-It turns out that we could make this function a function method if we wanted to.
+It turns out that we could make this function a compiled function if we wanted to.
 But this would be extremely slow, as this version of calculating the Fibonacci numbers has exponential complexity.
 There are much better ways to calculate the Fibonacci function.
 But this function is still useful, as we can have Dafny prove that a fast version